Stephen Fleming

 Stephen Paul Fleming (born 1 April 1973) is a cricket coach and former captain of the New Zealand national cricket team.
+He is the current Test Match coach of the England Cricket Team.
 He was a left-handed opening batter and an occasional right arm slow medium bowler.
 He is New Zealand's second-most capped Test cricketer with 111 appearances.
 He is also the team's longest-serving and most successful captain with 28 test victories and led the team to win the 2000 ICC KnockOut Trophy, the team's first International Cricket Council trophy.
 Fleming captained New Zealand in the first ever Twenty20 International against Australia in 2005.

 Fleming retired from international cricket on 26 March 2008.
 He played in the inaugural season of the Indian Premier League for Chennai Super Kings and became the team's coach in 2009.
-He is the team's current head coach and has coached them to five IPL and two Champions League T20 titles.
-He also serves as the head coach of other Super Kings franchises, Joburg Super Kings in the SA20 and Texas Super Kings in Major League Cricket.
+He was the team's head coach until 2026, and coached them to five IPL and two Champions League T20 titles.
+He also served as the head coach of other Super Kings franchises, Joburg Super Kings in the SA20 and Texas Super Kings in Major League Cricket.

 He served as the coach of Melbourne Stars in the Big Bash League from 2015 to 2019.
 Fleming was appointed an Officer of the New Zealand Order of Merit, for services to cricket, in the 2011 Queen's Birthday Honours.

 Early and personal life

 Fleming was born on 1 April 1973 in Christchurch to Pauline Fleming and Gary Kirk.
 Pauline raised him as a single mother, and he did not meet his father until he was 16.
 Fleming played rugby for Cashmere High like his father.

 On 9 May 2007, Fleming married his long-term partner Kelly Payne in a ceremony in Wellington.
-The couple have a daughter, born in 2006.
+The couple have a daughter, born in 2006, a son born 2008 and another daughter born 2011.